vekatze/neut/book/src/modules-and-sources.md

 <div class="info-block">

-The "real" name of an archive is the digest of the tarball.
-You define an alias of the module for your convenience.
+The "real" name of a dependency is the digest of the tarball.
+Names such as `some-name` are just aliases.

 </div>